siakaramalegos/sia.codes-eleventy/posts/architecting-data-in-eleventy.md

 - Fetching webmentions for all my blog posts on sia.codes to show them at the bottom of an article with re-builds triggered every 4 hours to pull in new ones ([example article with webmentions](https://sia.codes/posts/webmentions-eleventy-in-depth/) at the bottom).
 - Organizing courses, modules, and lessons in a new Jamstack course management system.
 (I hope to release an open source version soon!)

 I'll focus on the [global data file](https://www.11ty.dev/docs/data-global/) method here.
 Data in files located in a `/_data/` directory is globally accessible in all pages using the filename.
-Your files can either be JSON, or you can use `module.exports` from a JavaScript file.
+Your files can either be JSON, or you can use `module.exports` from a JavaScript file (actually, it can handle [more data types](https://www.11ty.dev/docs/data-custom/) if you don't like JavaScript 😅).
 In our repo, [branch `4-big-d-data`](https://github.com/siakaramalegos/eleventy-data-tutorial/tree/4-big-d-data), I created a dogs data file:

 ```javascript
 // /src/_data/dogs.js